 Your eyes widen as flames start to spread further across the floor, and crawl up the monitors which have Hall's intel in them.
 You can't say you feel sorry, because you don't.
 If Elias learned your identity, you, your friends and your family would all have been targeted.
 Elias looks at the monitors, and then you.

-He stays silent and lets you pull him from the room.
+He stays silent and lets you pull him from the room, clearly no fight left in him.
 You both walk through the cloud of black smoke, coughing and staggering.
 You see the door, and run towards it, practically dragging Elias with you.
 You don't even care the S.T.A.N will be mad at you anymore, all you care about is the fact Elias is alive.

 You don't know what to make of the situation, it's clouding up your mind, but making your senses razor sharp at the same time.
 Everything fades completely from your mind, nothing matters.
 Not the fact that Elias is supposed to be your enemy yet you're kissing him, or the fact you could get fired for helping him.
 Nothing.
 Everything has gone completely from your mind, all you can think about is Elias.